-Where I live, during the shortest day of the year, sunrise is 7:18 AM and sunset is 4:09 PM according to suncalc.org.
-That’s only about 8 hours of sunlight with 16 hours of darkness!
+Where I live in New Hampshire, during the shortest day of the year, there’s only about 8 hours 50 minutes of daylight according to suncalc.org.
+That leaves about 16 hours of darkness!

 Wait, it gets worse… some regions tend to be cloudy a-lot.
 I live in a mountainous region.
-Climate conditions often produce clouds, especially during the winter months.
-And how about the Pacific Northwest?
-Lots of gray skies, right?
+Climate conditions often produce clouds, and that doesn’t help one’s chances to get what little sun there is during the winter months.

 Here’s an interesting resource: